 Thick-walled pressure vessels have a higher stress at the inside surface than at the outside surface, so we need a different set of equations to analyze stress.
-Thin-walled pressure vessel

 One difficulty is deciding on the transition point between thin- and thick-walled vessels.
 In Chapter 4 we said a pipe is thin-walled if the ratio of wall thickness to inside radius is $t/r_o < 0.1$.
 Where does this ratio come from?